idibidiart/web-components-with-ai/README.md

 ```
 src/app/element.module.ts:
-Module with the Angular components bootstrapped as Custom Elements.
+Module with the Angular components to be bootstrapped as Custom Elements.

 src/main.element.ts:
 bootstraps the Element Module (register Custom Elements)